 Web accessibility and the WCAG 2.0 don’t just benefit your users with disabilities, they make your website better for everyone visiting it.
 The basis of accessibility is a clean, clear and responsive website – something that everyone can get behind.
 Many of the WCAG 2.0 requirements will help your users with slow internet connections, old browsers and old devices.
 While the world is becoming more and more connected, many people still use old technology to browse the web.

 This is especially important if you are thinking about international markets.
 Many people in developing countries have access to the web only through devices with small screens, limited multimedia capacity or slow download speeds.
 Addressing web accessibility will help these users interact with you too.

 Laws are notoriously slow to keep up with technology, but times are changing.
 Equality and anti-discrimination law that applies to physical businesses, can also be applied online too.
 You wouldn’t dream of turning a person with a disability away from your doorstep, so why should you turn them away from your website?

 Recent years have seen an increase in legal cases brought by charities against companies with bad web accessibility.
 This trend will continue as those companies reach out of court settlements and promise to improve their websites.
 Acting early might save you a lot of money in the long-term.

 Just be nice

-So now you know the business reasons for web accessibility (more customers, happier customers) and the legal reasons.
+So now you know the business reasons for web accessibility (more users, happier users) and the legal reasons.
 Why are you still reading?
-There are no better reasons for you to start browsing the guidelines right now!
+There are no better reasons for you to start browsing the guidelines now!